 7. Medications

-Certain medications, such as blood thinners or hormonal drugs, may increase bleeding.
+Certain medicines, including blood thinners and hormonal therapies, may increase the risk of excessive menstrual bleeding.

 8. Bleeding Disorders